D7 Visa Portugal: The Ultimate Guide for Expats and Retirees

 How to exchange your visa for a residency permit

-The immigration agency, SEF, are notoriously busy and overwhelmed with applicants, so there is often a backlog, but don’t worry if you cannot get an appointment or you don’t receive your permit as quickly as they said, or as you would like.
+The immigration agency, AIMA, are notoriously busy and overwhelmed with applicants, so there is often a backlog, but don’t worry if you cannot get an appointment or you don’t receive your permit as quickly as they said, or as you would like.

 As a rule, they are very tolerant and understanding of the fact that the delays are at their end, and make allowances for any slight infraction or problem caused by these delays.